rajsingh162120/mean-variance-standard-deviation-calculator/README.md

 ### Submitting

-Copy your project's URL and submit it to freeCodeCamp.
+Copy this project url and submit it to freecodeCamp.
+As this is first task to complete.